 A notable drawback of using State-level data, however, is that this approach estimates local, not economy-wide, multipliers.
-These local multipliers do not incorporate out-of-state spending effects, nor do they incorporate the general equilibrium and monetary policy feedback effects that are the focus of much of the theoretical work discussed above and in the Appendix.
+These local multipliers do not incorporate out-of-state spending effects, nor do they incorporate the general equilibrium and monetary policy feedback effects that are the focus of much of the theoretical work discussed above and in the Appendix.17

 One portion of the Act that was distributed independently of states' immediate economic needs was the additional grants to states for Medicaid.
-Under the Act, states received a 6.2 percentage point increase in their expected Federal reimbursement rate (the Federal Medical Assistance Percentage).
-This increase was worth more to states that spent more per capita on Medicaid before the recession (in FY 2007).
-To the extent that
+Under the Act, states received a 6.2 percentage point increase in their expected Federal reimbursement rate (the Federal Medical Assistance Percentage).18 This increase was worth more to states that spent more per capita on Medicaid before the recession (in fiscal year 2007).
+To the extent that the relative severity of the recession at the State level was unrelated to its previous level of per-capita Medicaid spending, this portion of funds might be thought of "as if" randomly assigned.
+In other words, the spending was effectively independent of the strength or weakness of the state-level economy once the recession hit.
+As Figure 9 shows, states that received more funds stemming from this non-cyclical part of the formula tended to exhibit greater employment gains through the first half of 2009 compared with states receiving less funds.

-&lt;sup>16 See Nakamura and Steinsson (forthcoming) and Farhi and Werning (2012) for formal discussion of the relationship between local multipliers and the economy-wide multiplier.
+17 See Nakamura and Steinsson (forthcoming) and Farhi and Werning (2012) for formal discussion of the relationship between local multipliers and the economy-wide multiplier.

-&lt;sup>17 In addition, states were "held harmless" from planned reductions in FMAP rates due to personal income growth prior to the recession and they received an additional increment in the FMAP linked to local unemployment.
+18 In addition, States were "held harmless" from planned reductions in FMAP rates due to personal income growth prior to the recession and they received an additional increment in the FMAP linked to local unemployment.
 The analysis presented here relies only on the 6.2 percent (non-cyclical) increase.